LoginRadius/engineering-portal/content/engineering/guest-post/introduction-to-solidjs/index.md

 Reactivity allows you to create variables that dynamically trigger a DOM update when changed.

 SolidJS allows you to create reactive variables called *signals* using the `createSignal` function.
 This function takes in the initial value of the variable as a parameter.
-And it returns an array where the first element is the variable itself and the second element is a function that is used to mutate that variable.
+And it returns an array where the first element is the variable itself and the second element is a function used to mutate that variable.

 [Here's an example](https://playground.solidjs.com/?hash=776620219&version=1.4.1) that changes the reactive variable called `name`: